 What’s in these Baked Stuffed Tomatoes?

 There are so many variations of gemista (or yemista) Greek stuffed tomatoes.
-The variations are mostly in what makes up the stuffing.
-This stuffing is made of a mixture of ground meat (lean ground beef, lamb, or turkey will work), rice, with crushed tomatoes.
-It's a simple and hearty mixture with a few flavor makers--cumin, oregano, allspice, nutmeg and fresh herbs.
+The variations are mostly in what makes up the stuffing (I have a Vegetarian Gemista Recipe I love as well).
+This heartier stuffing is made of a mixture of ground meat (lean ground beef, lamb, or turkey will work), rice, with crushed tomatoes.
+It’s a simple and hearty mixture with a few flavor makers–cumin, oregano, allspice, nutmeg and fresh herbs.

 Good extra virgin olive oil here helps beyond your expectations.
 It’s what really makes these stuffed tomatoes so deep with flavor and melt-in-your-mouth delicious.